 PWBA.
-Pension and Welfare Benefits Administration, the division of the U.S. Department of Labor that has enforcement responsibilities under ERISA.
+Pension and Welfare Benefits Administration, former name of the division of the U.S. Department of Labor that has enforcement responsibilities under ERISA.

 SARSEP.
 A simplified employee pension plan that includes a salary reduction agreement as authorized by 408(k) of the tax code.